damell01/-AIML-ChatBot/README.md

 ## How to Interact with CareerBot

 1. **Access CareerBot:**
-   Open your web browser and navigate to the provided PandoraBots link (insert your PandoraBots link here) to start interacting with CareerBot.
+   Open your web browser and navigate to the provided PandoraBots link "PandoraBots.com/directory/wgubot"to start interacting with CareerBot.

 2. **Take the Career Assessment:**
    Start the assessment by typing "Take CS Career Assessment" to explore suitable career options.